Interacting R\'enyi holographic dark energy with parametrization on the interaction term: Introduction

+The scenario of interaction between DM and DE is one of such alternative models, which is the subject interest of the present work.
+In this work, we investigate the evolution of our Universe by considering an interaction between the RHDE and DM whose IR cut-off is the Hubble horizon.
+The behaviour of the RHDE deceleration parameter, the equation of state parameter EoS, the density parameter has been studied for the present model.
+Furthermore, we also investigate the stability of the RHDE model in the present scenario.
+However, the present work has some similarities and differences with other models reported by \cite{ref50c,ref50d,ref50e,ref51} in different ways.
+Firstly, in this paper, the functional form of the interaction term is different from \cite{ref50c,ref50d,ref50e}, while similar to the interaction proposed in \cite{ref51}.
+Secondly, this work comprises of the recently proposed RHDE model from three different parametrizations of the interaction term $Q$, while in \cite{ref51}, the HDE model is considered.\\

+The interaction function Q is supposed to be proportional to H$\rho_{D}$, where H is the Hubble parameter and $\rho_{D}$ is the R$\acute{e}$nyi HDE density.
+The strength of the interaction depends on the proportionality parameter $ \alpha$.
+Praseetha and Mathew checked at the apparent and event horizon in interacting holographic models whether the second law of thermodynamics is valid \cite{ref52}.\\

 These works are behind our motivation for investigating the cosmological consequence of R$\acute{e}$nyi HDE model by using infrared cut-off with the Hubble horizon and also by taking three different parametrizations of the interaction function Q, in the context of interacting flat FRW Universe.
-The organization of the paper is as follows: In sect.
-2, we discuss field equations in flat FRW Universe.
-In sects.
-3 we study RHDE Model.
-In sects.
-4 we have calculated some cosmological parameters in the interacting RHDE model and in sect.
-5, we have given the observational data used in the analysis of RHDE model.
-In sects.
-6, 7 and 8, we analysed the Cosmological behaviour of the interacting RHDE For model 1, model 2 and model 3.
-Finally in the last section we concluded outcomes.
+The organization of the paper is as follows: In Sect.
+2, we discuss field equations in flat FRW Universe, the RHDE Model and calculated some cosmological parameters in the interacting RHDE model.
+In Sect.
+3, we analysed the cosmological behaviour of the interacting RHDE for the model I, model II and model II.
+Finally, in the last section, we concluded outcomes.\\